Sync Setup

 Plainva ships its own Dropbox app — no own app needed:

-/Plainva). - Connect to Dropbox and confirm in the browser.
-Done.
+- Sign in with Dropbox… and confirm in the browser.
+Done (default folder

-- Optional: once connected, pick the target folder via Choose folder… straight from your Dropbox (subfolders included) instead of typing the path.
+/Plainva). - Optional: once connected, pick the Cloud folder via Choose folder… straight from your Dropbox (subfolders included).

 Optional: via Use your own app ID you can instead supply a self-registered app key.
 Detailed guide: OneDrive & Dropbox (BYO).